Dependency and Neglect Proceeding—Attorney–Client Privilege—Confidentiality of Communications—Guardian ad Litem—Social Worker—Witnesses.

 This could be my all-time favorite tip.
 We often use email to ask someone to send us something, or check on something and get back to us, etc. Sending the email is the easy part.
 The hard part is keeping track of what you asked for and when, and then remembering to follow up when the person doesn’t get back to you.
 Click here to read more.

-The Tenth Circuit Court of Appeals issued its opinion in United States v.
-Wiseman on Tuesday, April 21, 2014.
+The Tenth Circuit Court of Appeals issued its opinion in WildEarth Guardians v.
+United States Environmental Protection Agency on Wednesday, July 23, 2014.